The Question and the Consequence

 “I don’t know,” Jake admitted, his own certainty crumbling under the weight of her fear.
 “It’s just ... how it is, I guess.”

 Lily’s face crumpled, the clinical, abstract explanation doing nothing to soothe the visceral reality of her fear.
 The words were just sounds, empty of meaning.
 She could see the confusion in his eyes, the reliance on secondhand information that was as inadequate for him as it was for her.
 He didn’t understand.
 He couldn’t.
 He couldn’t see it, feel it, know it.
-Her terror, which had been a generalized panic, suddenly coalesced into a single, desperate need for him to truly comprehend the magnitude of what was happening to her.
+Her terror, which had been a generalized panic, suddenly coalesced into a single, desperate need for him to “truly” comprehend the magnitude of what was happening to her.
 She needed him to see the evidence, to witness the proof of her body’s strange and frightening betrayal.

 Her resolve hardened, a desperate courage born of desperation.
 “No,” she said, her voice shaking but firm.
 “It’s not just ... a thing.
 It’s this.”
 She turned away from him and walked back towards the bathroom, her steps now purposeful.
 She didn’t close the door this time.
 She reached into the small wicker laundry hamper and pulled out the plain white cotton panties she had just discarded.
 They were still damp, a small, pathetic testament to her fear.
 She held them bunched in her fist for a moment, a final, fleeting hesitation.
-Then, she walked back to where Jake stood, her heart hammering against her ribs.
+Then, she walked back to where Jake stood, her heart hammering against her ribs like a trapped bird.

 She stopped in front of him, her expression a mixture of defiance and profound vulnerability.
 She didn’t say a word.
 She just slowly, deliberately, uncurled her fingers and held the garment out for him to see.